red-ant/redant-home-staging/README.md

 Generally all images for posts / pages should be uploaded and handled through the forestry cms.
 Uploaded images live in `/assets/uploads`.

-Assets used within templates should live within `/assets/layout`.

 ### Forestry

 Forestry front matters and settings are in the `.forestry` folder.